Friday Night All-Star Blues Show

 Doors open: 7:30pm

 Featuring: Swing Aggregation with guest vocalist, Steve Maddock

 Frank Sinatra’s impact on jazz is undeniable.
 The leader of the Rat Pack enjoyed big band jazz from a young age and it helped shape his musical path for his entire career.
-This evening, Steve Maddock, one of Canada’s finest jazz vocalists will showcase Old Blue Eyes’ jazz influence alongside the 10-piece little big band, Swing Aggregation featuring Dave Guiney (leader/bass), Derry Byrne (trumpet), Rod Murray (trombone), Vince Mai (trumpet), Ron Thompson (guitar), Dave Say (alto & soprano sax), Bill Runge (tenor & baritone sax), Tom Arntzen (piano & vocals), Buff Allen (drums) and xxx (vocalist).
+This evening, Steve Maddock, one of Canada’s finest jazz vocalists will showcase Old Blue Eyes’ jazz influence alongside the 10-piece little big band, Swing Aggregation featuring Dave Guiney (leader/bass), Derry Byrne (trumpet), Rod Murray (trombone), Vince Mai (trumpet), Ron Thompson (guitar), Dave Say (alto & soprano sax), Bill Runge (tenor & baritone sax), Tom Arntzen (piano & vocals), Buff Allen (drums) and Theresa Riley (vocalist).

 + ABOUT SWING AGGREGATION

 Swing Aggregation is a little big band based in Vancouver BC that specializes in playing big band swing music for swing dancers and folks who enjoy listening to the big band sound.